Aristotle's Logic Computed by Parametric Probability and Linear Optimization: Computing Classical and Complementary Syllogisms

-to encode strict inequality leads to the following linear optimization problem to find the minimum feasible value of the chosen objective probability $\prob{C,\overline{A}}$ subject to constraints that translate the categorical premises $BeA$ and $BiC$:
+to encode strict inequality leads to the following linear optimization problem to find the minimum feasible value of the chosen objective probability $\prob{C,\overline{A}}$ subject to the constraints translated from the categorical premises $BeA$ and $BiC$:

 Linear optimization yields the numerical solution .
 This computed minimum value says directly that the given constraints require .
 Reversing epsilon-inequality encoding, we interpret this numerical solution as the strict algebraic inequality